CGLemon/Sayuri/README.md

     $ ./Sayuri -p 1600

     --threads, -t: Set the search threads.
-Bigger is faster (the number is better to be large than batch size).
+Bigger is faster.
+The default setting will select a reasonable number.

     $ ./Sayuri -t 4

     --batch-size, -b: Set the network batch size.
 Bigger is faster.
+The default setting will select a reasonable number.

     $ ./Sayuri -b 2